KIND Investors Have Opportunity to Lead Nextdoor Holdings, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., April 2, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Nextdoor Holdings, Inc. f/k/a Khosla Ventures Acquisition Co.
+LOS ANGELES, April 8, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Nextdoor Holdings, Inc. f/k/a Khosla Ventures Acquisition Co.
 II ("Nextdoor" or the "Company") (NYSE: KIND).

 Class Period: July 6, 2021 – November 8, 2022